samlown/json-bl/README.md

-## JBL Object
+## JSON-BL Object

-A JBL Object is a regular JSON object that conforms to a specific JSON Schema defined by the JBL standard.
+A JSON-BL Object is a regular JSON object that conforms to a specific JSON Schema defined by the JSON-BL standard.

 Objects primarily consist of properties of basic types defined by JSON: